OrbicCode/Portfolio/README.md

 -->
 ## Design

 This all began with the idea that I could take an image as inspiration and try to use that as the basis for a website.
 I had an idea for a Japanese-style zen garden 🪴 with a wooden porch 🪵.
 I wanted to take the forest and moss greens 🌳, stone and slate greys 🗿 and brown-reddish wood to use as my colour palette.
-So to see the image come to life I generated a few with AI and came up with the image you see above.
+So to see the image come to life, I generated a few with AI and came up with the image you see above.

 <p align="center">
   <img  width="75%" src="https://github.com/user-attachments/assets/7b81e2db-03e8-4873-a75c-8af52603d3ee" />